Destinations

 The Ancascocha Trek is considered challenging.
 It involves high altitudes, steep ascents, and long hiking days.
 It’s recommended for those who are physically fit and have some experience with high-altitude trekking.

-The trek typically takes 4 to 5 days, covering a distance of about 44 kilometers (27 miles).
+The trek typically takes 4 to 5 days, covering a distance of about 44 km (27 mi).

 The best time for the Ancascocha Trek is during the dry season, from April to October, when there’s less rain and clearer skies.